Endowed Professorships

 The Mandeville Endowed Professorship in Accounting

-The Mandeville Endowed Professorship In Accounting has been instrumental in supporting accounting students in a broad variety of activities including student participation in the National Association of State Boards of Accountancy Center for Public Trust (NASBA CPT) Ethical Leadership Certificate Program, student attendance at accounting conferences and networking events with the Montana Society of CPAs (MSCPA) and Helena Chapter of MSCPA, student access to FASB/GASB Codification for student research of current accounting issues, book scholarship awards for senior accounting students, and sponsorship of Carroll College Business Department lectures such as Cynthia Cooper, best-selling author, corporate whistleblower, and Time Magazine’s Persons of the Year, whose team unraveled the largest corporate fraud in history at WorldCom.
+The Mandeville Endowed Professorship in Accounting has been instrumental in supporting accounting students in a broad variety of activities including student participation in the National Association of State Boards of Accountancy Center for Public Trust (NASBA CPT) Ethical Leadership Certificate Program, student attendance at accounting conferences and networking events with the Montana Society of CPAs (MSCPA) and Big Sky Chapter of Fraud Examiners, student access to FASB/GASB Codification for student research of current accounting issues, materials and books for accounting student use, and sponsorship assistance for Carroll College Business Department lectures (such as Cynthia Cooper, best-selling author, corporate whistleblower, and Time Magazine’s Persons of the Year, whose team unraveled the largest corporate fraud in history at WorldCom), and faculty professional development.
 None of these activities would be possible without the support of the Mandeville Endowed Professorship in Accounting.

 James J. Manion Endowed Chair in Biology

-He has a Ph.D. from the University of Colorado, Boulder and a B.A. from Colorado College.
+Dr. Sheafor has a Ph.D. from the University of Colorado, Boulder, and a B.A. from Colorado College.

 Margaret Perryman Endowed Professorship for Human Animal Bond Degree Program